OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 ## 🎉 End of Module 1 Labs
 **You may close this workspace project, ensuring all changes were saved.**

+# Module 2: Customizing the Okta-Hosted Sign In Widget

-# Lab 2.1 Configure a Custom Domain
+## Lab 2.1 Configure a Custom Domain

 🎯 **Objective:**   Configure a custom domain in Okta and configure your DNS to support the custom URL.